bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 5. 'FAQ' tab on plugin's main page

 == Changelog ==

+= V1.4.5 - 01.04.2015 =
+* Bugfix : Plugin optimization is done.
+* Update : We updated all functionality for wordpress 4.1.1.

 = V1.4.4 - 30.12.2014 =
 * Update : BWS plugins section is updated.